mvnrsa/livewire-live-google-charts/README.md

 # Live Google Charts for Laravel Livewire 3
-(Auto refresh/poll charts)
+Auto refresh/poll charts.

 ## Live?
-**Live** as in the charts will auto refresh at a specified poll interval using the **Livewire wire:poll** attribute
+**Live** as in the charts will auto refresh at a specified poll interval using the **Livewire wire:poll** attribute.

 Note that the component is only drawn the first time and thereafter only the data is updated on every poll, so the data used for polling is siqnificantly less and the chart is just **updated, not recreated** every time.

 ## Credit to Helvetitec
 This package is an extension of the excellent [Helvetitec/lagoon-charts](https://github.com/Helvetitec/lagoon-charts) Google charts package by [Helvetitec](https://github.com/Helvetitec).
-(Except these ones are "live" :-)
+Except these ones are "live" :-)

 If you are only looking for static charts, just use their package because this one requires it anyway.